-After a long walk, Piroska and I visited a memorial of the Austrian Holocaust Victims right in the middle of the historic centre.
+Then my tour guide took us to taste Viennese chocolates in the city’s favorite cafes.
+She was super fun and it was a blessing to be with a local on my very first day!
+After a long walk, we visited a memorial of the Austrian Holocaust Victims right in the middle of the historic centre.
 It was amazing to see how the Austrians had preserved their history.

 We walked around the quiet area of the 1st District crossing what must be regular sightings in Vienna- horse driven carriages!!
 I squealed in delight!!
 We also crossed the Austrian Parliament and Hofburg Palace where I was told a million things I don’t remember.
 But the most interesting suggestion I was given was to visit the Globe Museum!
-There is also a Museum of Peace.
+Vienna also houses the Museum of Peace.